Streedagh Beach and Ben Bulben Co Sligo.jpg

 History & Background

 Streedagh’s most dramatic historical chapter dates back to September 1588, when three ships of the Spanish Armada – La Lavia, La Juliana and the Santa Maria de Visón – were driven ashore by a ferocious Atlantic storm.
 The wrecks claimed the lives of an estimated 1,100 Spaniards, and the site has since become a poignant reminder of the ill‑fated invasion of England.
-A later 18th‑century trading vessel, colloquially called the “butter boat”, also met its end on these sands.
-The wrecks are still visible at low tide, and the annual Remembering the Armada festival in nearby Grange commemorates the event each September.
+Survivors who made it ashore were largely killed by English troops, although a few were aided by local chieftains such as Captain Francisco de Cuellar.

 What to See & Do

 • Coastal Walk – The 3 km linear walk from Streedagh Point to Connors Island and back takes about 1.5 hours.
 The route is flat, sand‑covered, and well‑marked from the car‑park.
 Along the way you’ll encounter fossil‑rich limestone outcrops, the occasional seal, and sweeping views of Benbulben in the distance.
+For a longer trek, continue onto the Benbulben Forest Walk.

 • Photography – The juxtaposition of rugged limestone, rolling dunes and the iconic silhouette of Benbulben makes Streedagh a photographer’s paradise, especially at sunrise or during the golden hour.

-• Nearby Attractions – After a day at the beach, consider a short drive to the Gleniff Horseshoe Drive for spectacular mountain scenery, the Glencar Waterfall (the inspiration for W.B.
+• Nearby Attractions – After a day at the beach, consider a short drive to the Gleniff Horseshoe for spectacular mountain scenery, the Glencar Waterfall (the inspiration for W.B.
 Yeats’ The Stolen Child), or the striking Classiebawn Castle perched on the cliffs.

 Practical Information

 Parking – A free, spacious car‑park is available adjacent to the beach.
 It offers a clear view of Benbulben, making it a pleasant spot to wait for the tide to recede.
+High‑tide can flood the lower part of the car‑park, so if the water is high, park further up the approach road and walk the short distance.

 Water safety – Visitors should familiarise themselves with Irish water‑safety guidelines before entering the sea.
 The official safety page can be consulted here: Water safety tips.